itfrombit/osx_handmade/README.md

 Your directory structure should look like this:

-    .                      // root directory of this repository code/Makefile          // and the rest of the OS X platform code code/osx_handmade.cpp  // and the rest of the OS X platform code cpp/code/handmade.cpp  // and the rest of Casey's code patches/               // patches to Casey's HH source code sources/               // artwork and sounds
+    .                      // root directory of this repository code/Makefile          // and the rest of the macOS platform code code/osx_handmade.cpp  // and the rest of the macOS platform code cpp/code/handmade.cpp  // and the rest of Casey's code patches/               // patches to Casey's HH source code sources/               // artwork and sounds